Independent Australian Cost Guides

 How much does a tree removal cost in Melbourne?

--1.2% Tree Removal costs in Melbourne have eased this quarter, reflecting increased trade availability.
++4.8% Tree Removal costs in Melbourne have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Average Tree Removal Cost in Melbourne